 “Personal publishing” can mean a multiplicity of things, and should.
 And it probably starts with owning or at least significantly renting your own transmitter and owning all the master tapes.

-There is a criticism often leveled against this exhortation to run your own website; it also works against my nostalgia for the internet of the 80s and 90s.
-That criticism goes:
+There is a criticism often leveled against this exhortation to run your own website, one that also works against my nostalgia for the internet of the 80s and 90s.
+I’ll offer my own articulation of it here:

 Of course you liked the internet better then: there were fewer people on it, and they were all kinda like you.
 Of course you want to require people to run their own websites: that acts as a subtle throttle on who can participate.
 The things you complain about—centralization and templatization and, yes, corporatization—all follow naturally from the internet’s maturation, at last, into a truly public platform.
 The network you’re so nostalgic for?
 That was a private club.
 You can be forgiven for this.
 You were just a kid.
 You didn’t even realize you’d been invited.